K1TTYBLACK/WalkaboutMiniGolf-Unlocker/README.md

 ## ⚠️ Warning

-- **Hunting for balls and clues are more enjoyable and rewarding than using this app.**
+- **Hunting for balls and clues is more enjoyable and rewarding than using this app.**
 - Ensure to backup your data
 - Use at your own risk.
 This application may violate game's terms of service.
 - This project is for educational purposes only.